ig3/srf/README.md

 determining the intervals of cards.
 All responses within this window are considered in determining the percentage.
 Results of reviews longer ago than percentCorrectWindow are ignored.

+#### minPercentCorrectCount

+default: 10

+The minimum number of mature cards in the percent correct window at which percent correct is calculated.

 #### percentCorrectTarget (percent)